Henriette Wyeth: Personal life

 At age 21, in 1929 Wyeth married artist Peter Hurd, a fellow student at the Pennsylvania Academy and her father's apprentice.
 The couple had three children together: Peter Jr., Carolyn, and Michael Hurd.
 In the mid-1930s they moved to San Patricio, New Mexico, settling on a farm of 40 acres.
 By 1939, they established the Sentinel Ranch there, gradually acquiring more land until they had 2200 acres.
 It was in southern New Mexico near Roswell, New Mexico, her husband's birthplace.

 Wyeth's father was not happy when they left the Pennsylvania area.
 As she said in a 1989 interview, "He felt I should not let marriage interfere with my painting" and worried that living on a ranch would draw her energy from it.
 Henriette Wyeth, however, did continue to paint for the rest of her life and was inspired by the landscape.
 Later health problems prevented her from making art.
 She criticized contemporary television and feminism, and said that modern society had "blunted" children.

+Death

 Henriette Wyeth died in her Roswell, New Mexico home-studio from complications from pneumonia in April 1997.

+Legacy

 According to her biography on the Wyeth Hurd Gallery website, she was "considered by many art scholars to be one of the great women painters of the 20th century".
 Her papers, and those of her husband (who died in 1984), are in the Archives of American Art at the Smithsonian Institution.